 The Grocery rebate was purposely attached to Justin Trudeau and Chrystia Freeland’s budget.
 Its is a blatant attempt at vote buying.
 A federal election wasn’t called, yet, however the House of Commons (your elected representatives) had to vote to either pass or defeat the March 28, 2023 tabled budget.
 A budget is automatically a confidence measure that would force an election if defeated.

 In the meantime, since September 2022 Justin Trudeau has been misusing tax dollars to buy votes.
-Over $4.5 billion is being taken to fund Justin Trudeau and Chrystia Freeland’s vote buying campaign.
+Over $4.5 billion was taken to fund Justin Trudeau and Chrystia Freeland’s vote buying campaign.

 Justin Trudeau initiated his vote buying campaign September 13, 2022 by announcing that he was going to put “more money back in the pockets of the middle class”.
 The Canadian government defines “middle class” as a four-person family earning $45,000–130,000.